LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Sessions/Session 11 - The Chapel & The Divide.md

 - [ ] Jasper & Duska go to the chapel
-	- [ ] Overhear father Naestor talking to another member of the church
+	- [ ] Jasper sees a hooded character talking to Father Naestor on the balcony
-		-  "Not here, there are civilians present - wait for me in my chambers"
 	- [ ]
 	- [ ]
 		- [ ] Find documents stamped with a golden eye - written in code